filippD/Waldo/README.md

 1. Clone this repo
 2. Run `bundle install`
 3. Run `rails s`
 4. Open localhost:3000 on your browser

+## Technology used

+* Ruby in Rails
+* Javascript